ewfrees/ewfrees.github.io/README.md

 ## Open Actuarial Textbooks Project Goal
 The goal is to have the actuarial community author our textbooks in a collaborative fashion. *GitHub* provides a natural development environment to achieve this goal.
 See the [Open Actuarial Textbooks Project Site](https://sites.google.com/a/wisc.edu/loss-data-analytics/) for more information about this project.

+# Development Site

+This is the landing page where you can access recent developments in the *Loss Data Analytics* texts.
+A more stable version, that is being updated less frequently, is available at our 'production' [Open Actuarial Textbooks Landing Site](https://openacttexts.github.io/).
+Even if you are not familiar with *Github*, you can always access old pdf versions of the text in our [Offline versions of the text](https://github.com/OpenActTexts/Loss-Data-Analytics/tree/master/Offline).

 # Loss Data Analytics

 **Book Description** - *Loss Data Analytics* will be an interactive, online, freely available text.